JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 For most of the experienced SREs reading this article, you’ll probably do best by pushing to the higher end of that range.
 If this is your first SRE role, you might want to stay closer to 10%.

+Regardless, you sholud counter at least 10% above their initial offer

 What we’re really talking about here is how *aggressive* you should be with your counter offer.
-The best way to think about this is to consider what the company sees when it looks back at you.
-How badly do they want *you*—specifically you, not just any SRE—on their team?
+The best way to think about this is to consider what the company sees when it looks back at you. **How badly do they want *you*—specifically you, not just any SRE—on their team?**

 Sometimes they’ll make this really easy by telling you exactly how badly they want to hire you during your interviews.
 “We’ve been trying to fill this role for months!” is a pretty good indicator that they want *you* on their team pretty badly.
 On the other hand, “We’ve got one opening and we’re considering seven different candidates—it’s amazing how much interest we’ve had in this role.” is a pretty good indicator that they may not specifically be interested in hiring *you* so you don’t have as much latitude to be aggressive as you might otherwise be.

 ### <a name="your-case" class="below-nav">Your case

-The last major component of your counter offer is your case for why you’re more valuable than their offer indicates.
+The second major component of your counter offer is your case for why you’re more valuable than their offer indicates.

-In three or four sentences, write down why *you* are a uniquely valuable candidate for this role.
-How are you specifically going to make their team better when you join it?
-How will you help them meet their goals and overcome their challenges using your skillset and experience?
+Earlier in this article, I suggested you would get more high-quality SRE job offers if you position yourself as *the* candidate for a particular role.
+This is another situation where positioning is important.

+In case you missed it before, here's where you can learn more about how to use positioning to show them that you're *the* candidate for this particular role: [How to position yourself as the best candidate for the role](https://fearlesssalarynegotiation.com/how-to-answer-job-interview-questions/)

+#### <a name="positioning-why" class="below-nav">Why your positioning is an important component of your counter offer

 This may seem like an afterthought, but it’s very important—here’s why: You should send your counter offer in an email.
 This is so that you don’t engage in a real-time negotiation with professional negotiator ifs you don’t have to.
 But it’s also because your counter will often trigger the company’s internal approval process since you’re requesting a non-trivial improvement to the offer they made you.